Daria-Lukaszewicz/docs/integration-guide/deposits.md

 * [Deposit and withdrawal limits](../confirmations-and-limits.md)

 Sometimes users make mistakes and send the funds using a specific cryptocurrency to the address from a different blockchain.
 These funds will be lost in most cases.
-The funds could be particularly restored according to the "Crosschain recovery policy":
+The funds could be partially restored according to the "Crosschain recovery policy":

 * [Crosschain recovery policy](../crosschain-recovery-policy.md)
 {% endhint %}